theAids/pantolav.github.io/cloudant-nosql.md

 2. Using your browser, log in to your [IBM Bluemix](https://ibm.biz/bluemixph) account.

-3. Click the widget of your application `mongodb-<your name>`.
+3. Click the widget of your application `cloudant-<your name>`.

 4. Click `ADD A SERVICE OR API`.

-5. Scroll down further in the `CATALOG` page until you see the `Bluemix Labs Catalog` link.
-Click this link.

-6. Look for `mongodb` under the `Data and Analytics` category.
+5. Look for `Cloudant NoSQL DB` under the `Data and Analytics` category.

-7. Click `CREATE`.
+6. Click `CREATE`.
 When asked to restage your application, click the `RESTAGE` button.
 Wait for your application to restage.

-8. In your computer, open a text editor.
+7. In your computer, open a text editor.
 Copy these lines and save them as follows:

 	gagamba.json